Table of Contents

 - Once you get your results, prepare for a FLOOD of marketing emails.
 People weren’t ready for quite that volume.

 If you adopted your dog outside of the United States or think there might be a rare breed hiding in their pedigree, Wisdom is the kit for you.
 Their database contains a whopping 350 breeds – the most of any test out there!
 They also test for 152 different genetic diseases.
 The kit includes two swabs and an envelope with pre-paid postage.
-You do need to let the swabs dry before you send them, but the kit’s tray has holes to support the swabs while drying.
+You do need to let the swabs dry before sending them, but the kit’s tray has holes to support the swabs while drying.
 Wisdom’s response time varies between 3-4 weeks.

 You receive an emailed response providing your dog’s breed results, as well as the following: